IFRS enforcement

-IFRS enforcement, i.e. supervision of listed companies’ compliance with the International Financial Reporting Standards (IFRSs), is risk-based supervision.
-Based on separately specified risk factors, the FIN-FSA selects the companies whose financial statements and other financial reports are from time to time subject to a full review.
-The FIN-FSA may also conduct a partial review, in which case financial statements and reports are examined partly in terms of some separately selected aspect of financial reporting.
-Such thematic reviews have been conducted in the case of goodwill impairment testing and corporate acquisitions, for example.
-IFRS enforcement also includes reactive supervision where the FIN-FSA examines, based on stock exchange announcements or complaints, the appropriateness of the individual accounting methodology selected by the company.
+IFRS enforcement (supervision of listed companies’ compliance with the International Financial Reporting Standards, IFRSs), and the enforcement of sustainability information (supervision of listed companies’ compliance with the European Sustainability Reporting Standards, ESRSs, and information presented on the basis of Article 8 of the Taxonomy Regulation) are risk-based supervision.
+Based on separately specified risk factors, the FIN-FSA selects the companies whose financial statements, sustainability reports and other financial reports are subject to a full review at a given time.
+The FIN-FSA may also conduct a partial review, where reports are examined from the perspective of a separately specified theme.
+Such thematic reviews have been conducted by IFRS Enforcement in the case of goodwill impairment testing and corporate acquisitions, for example.
+Enforcement also includes reactive supervision where the FIN-FSA examines, based on stock exchange releases or complaints, the appropriateness of a given company’s financial statements or sustainability report.

-IFRS enforcement focuses on listed companies’ and supervised entities’ financial statements, management reports and interim reports.
-The scope of supervision comprises both consolidated financial statements and financial statements of separate companies.
+The supervision focuses on listed companies’ and the FIN-FSA’s supervised entities’ financial statements, management reports (incl. sustainability reports) and interim reports.

-The supervisory work also comprises reviews on various parts of the financial statements.
+The supervisory work also comprises reviews on various subjects in the financial statements and sustainability reports.
 We publish reports of our findings on our website.
-We also discuss with listed companies and other interested parties, including representatives of the auditing sector.
+We also engage in discussions with listed companies, representatives of the auditing sector and other stakeholders.

 What does IFRS enforcement mean for listed companies? (in Finnish)